-Many teachers lack the tools and support to adequately meet the needs of emergent bilinguals, and that’s become even more of a challenge with distance learning.
-Newcomer students already face a host of barriers.
-Now that we’ve moved instruction mostly online, we have to get more creative in continuing these students’ education.
-Check out our tips for better serving your English language learners on a remote basis:
+Many teachers lack the tools and support to adequately meet the needs of emergent bilinguals, and newcomer students already face a host of barriers.
+With many of us in a virtual or hybrid model, we have to get more creative in meeting the needs of these students.
+We asked ELL teachers what they’re doing.
+Check out their tips for better serving English language learners on a remote basis:

 Keep parents informed

-It’s always to a student’s benefit to involve parents as partners in their child’s education, and that’s more important now than ever before.
-If we want students to be successful in learning at home, we need families to be on board with and understand our plan.
+It’s always to a student’s benefit to involve parents as partners in their child’s education.
+If we want students to be successful in learning at home, we need families to be on board.
 That means ensuring that the communication we send home is accessible to adults who may have limited English proficiency.
 You might need to utilize an interpreter for phone calls or texting apps that translate to keep families in the loop.
+Jordan recommends Microsoft Translator.

 Promote authentic learning in the home

 When teaching isn’t culturally responsive, it can result in disengagement.
 That’s why it’s so important to connect learning to kids’ lived experiences.
-We have an unprecedented opportunity to do that now that they’re at home.
+We have an unprecedented opportunity to do that when students are learning at home.
 Remember that all kinds of everyday activities count as learning.
 Build on what they’re doing already with learning activities.
 For example, if they’re cooking for their families, you can introduce vocabulary around food preparation.

-To further support your English language learners, check out Rosetta Stone English for Education.
+To further support your English language learners, check out Rosetta Stone® English.